PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 Transport (flights, trains, etc) should  be booked directly via Concur(see below); this obviates the need for post-hoc reimbursement.

-Please note: is that it is essential that reimbursements are submitted in a timely manner; Penn policy prohibits reimbursements after 6 months.
+Please note: it is essential that reimbursements are submitted in a timely manner; Penn policy prohibits reimbursements after 6 months.
 Sometimes review can be lengthy and several revisions are needed due to the multiple layers of compliance at Penn.
 As such, requests not submitted immediately after they are incurred risk being unpaid; sadly there is no remedy for this after 6 months.

 For more details on funding for travel, please see the [travel guidelines wiki](https://pennlinc.github.io/docs/LabHome/TravelGuidelines/).